bibekmantree/quest_RESTful/README.md

     zipcode
 }

-Normalization: spliting one kind of record to multiple kinds and establishing relation btw them
+Normalization: spliting one kind of record to multiple kinds and establishing relation btw them.

 Architecture
 ----------------